tomshaw/electron-twitter-tools/README.md

 - Supports multiple storage backends special thanks to [Knex.js](http://knexjs.org/)

 ## Build Setup
 Once the application is launched you will need to provide your own Twitter API keys in the application configuration panel.
 An Sqlite3 database comes pre-installed and ready to use by default.
 If you wish to use an alternative storage solution [Knex.js](http://knexjs.org/) currently supports Postgres, MSSQL, MySQL, MariaDB, SQLite3, Oracle, and Amazon Redshift.
 At this time only Sqlite3 and MySQL have been tested.
-The system is designed to easily test the others.
+The system is designed to easily test the others and will be on a time permitting basis.
+A Google Maps API key is also required and can also be added in the application settings control panel.

 ``` bash
 # install dependencies